 Police swooped in September, arresting criminals from Italy, Ireland, Sweden, Canada and Australia—including Jay Je Yoon Jung, the alleged "mastermind".

-French police traced the creator's location to Australia and joined forces with local to target the platform.
+French police traced the creator's location to Australia and joined forces with local police to target the platform.

 Several thousand people worldwide used Ghost and around 1,000 messages were exchanged on it every day, according to Europol.